jsanz/gvsig-2-dev-course/README.md

   for ``isEnabled`` and ``isVisible`` methods.
 - Everything was right except for the ``hideExtension`` method where I coded an ``and`` instead of an ``or``.
 Easy to track with some small debugging.

+### Lesson 10

+- Reading the lesson material, quite straight forward and trivial
+- Added the resources and the about information following the new API, really easy
+- Struggled a little bit with Java dates, in order to note use deprecated ``Date`` methods.
+At the end was quite easy using the ``SimpleDateFormat``.